Indian Kidney Exchange Program: A Game Theoretic Perspective: Future Scope

 \subsection{Dynamization of IKEP}

-Dynamization of IKEP refers to the probabilistic calculation of parameters like $F^*$, probabilistic generation of a threshold value\footnote{based of factors like arrival rates, tendency of patients to wait and many more}, exceeding which indicates algorithm run.
+Dynamization of IKEP refers to the probabilistic calculation of parameters like $F^*$, probabilistic generation of a threshold value\footnote{Based on factors like arrival rates, tendency of patients to wait and many more}, exceeding which indicates algorithm run.
 The max length of cycles $L_{max}$ also needs to be determined according to the probability and statistics of patient-donor data.
+In other words, making IKEP an online algorithm.